Statement on AI Extinction Risk: Reception

-The Prime Minister of the United Kingdom, Rishi Sunak, retweeted the statement and wrote, "The government is looking very carefully at this."
-When asked about the statement, the White House Press Secretary, Karine Jean-Pierre, commented that AI "is one of the most powerful technologies that we see currently in our time.
+Rishi Sunak, the then UK prime minister, retweeted the statement and wrote, "The government is looking very carefully at this."
+When asked about the statement, the White House press secretary, Karine Jean-Pierre, commented that AI "is one of the most powerful technologies that we see currently in our time.
 But in order to seize the opportunities it presents, we must first mitigate its risks."

 Skeptics of the letter point out that AI has failed to reach certain milestones, such as predictions around self-driving cars.
 Skeptics also argue that signatories of the letter were continuing funding of AI research.
 Companies would benefit from public perception that AI algorithms were far more advanced than currently possible.
 Skeptics, including from Human Rights Watch, have argued that scientists should focus on the known risks of AI instead of distracting with speculative future risks.
 Timnit Gebru has criticized elevating the risk of AI agency, especially by the "same people who have poured billions of dollars into these companies." Émile P. Torres and Gebru both argue against the statement, suggesting it may be motivated by TESCREAL ideologies.